Skip to main content

 The math shocked me.
 A family of six ordering Chipotle twice a week hits $120 before anyone gets seconds.
 DoorDash for six people? $85 minimum after fees and tip.
 Meanwhile, EveryPlate was feeding all six of us for $5.32 per person.
 Blue Apron ran $7.99 per serving with no subscription trap.
 Home Chef let me scale up to six servings without the per-person price exploding.

-Big family meal delivery isn’t about convenience. it’s about stopping the financial bleeding.
+Big family meal delivery isn’t about convenience.
+It’s about stopping the financial bleeding.
 Your grocery bill for six people already looks like a car payment.
 Delivery apps are worse.
 Meal services land somewhere in the middle, but with portion control that actually works and zero trips to the store at 8 PM because someone ate all the sandwich bread.

 Quick Picks: Top 3 for Big Families

-- EveryPlate: $4.99-$6.63/serving. cheapest option that doesn’t taste like cardboard
+• EveryPlate: $4.99-$6.63/serving.
+Cheapest option that doesn’t taste like cardboard

-- Home Chef: $4.99-$9.99/serving. scales to 6 people, lets you swap proteins, rated best family service by Fortune
+• Home Chef: $4.99-$9.99/serving.
+Scales to 6 people and lets you swap proteins

-- Blue Apron: $5.60-$13.49/serving. no subscription required, wellness menu for picky eaters, chef-designed recipes
+• Blue Apron: $7.99-$11.99/serving.
+No subscription required, wellness menu for picky eaters, chef-designed recipes

-EveryPlate.
-The Budget King for Big Families
+EveryPlate: The Budget King for Big Families

 Price per serving: $4.99-$6.63